 Step 4: Attach the leash

-Now is the time to attach the leash on the harness.
+Now is the time to attach the leash to the harness.
 Tap the point where the leash is attached to the harness to let the dog know something is supposed to be there.
-After a while, maybe a couple of days, you can now attach the leash on the harness and keep it loose.
+After a while, maybe a couple of days, you can now attach the leash to the harness and keep it loose.